pic

 Introduction

 This section continues exploring approaches to mutating vectors.
-The emphasis is in particular on in-place functions, defined as functions that mutate at least one of their arguments.
+The emphasis is now on in-place functions, defined as functions that mutate at least one of their arguments.

-Many built-in functions in Julia have a corresponding in-place counterpart.
-These versions can be easily identified by the symbol ! appended to their names.
-In-place functions enable users to store the output in one of the function's arguments, thereby avoiding the creation of a new object.
-They can also be used to update the values of a variable directly.
-For example, given a vector x, sort(x) returns a new vector with ordered elements, but without altering the original x.
-In contrast, the in-place version sort!(x) directly stores the result within x itself.
+Many built-in functions in Julia have an in-place counterpart, which can easily recognized by the ! suffix in their names.
+These versions store the output in one of the function arguments, thereby avoiding the creation of a new object.
+In practice, it means that variables can be updated immediately after executing the function.
+For example, given a vector x, the call sort(x) produces a new vector with ordered elements, but without altering the original x.
+In contrast, the in-place version sort!(x) overwrites the content of x.

 The benefits of in-place functions will become evident in Part II, when discussing high-performance computing.
 Essentially, by reusing existing objects, in-place functions eliminate the overhead associated with creating new objects.